 At the beginning of treatment, I usually recommend booking at least 3 weekly appointments, after which you can move to fortnightly or even monthly sessions.
 Building momentum in the early stages is important to give you a sense of achievement, increase motivation, and make sure you have enough support.
 Later in therapy we may allow some time between sessions, so you can reflect on the content of the previous session and implement changes where appropriate.

-At the end of your session, you may feel drained.
-This is completely normal; it is not often that we spend 50 minutes speaking about very personal topics.
+After a therapy session you may feel drained.
+This is completely normal – you may have just spent the last 50-minutes speaking about very difficult, very personal topics.
 It’s important that you take care of yourself.
 If you can, take the rest of the day off, spend some time in a park or at a café, with friends or loved ones, whatever feels replenishing and safe.

 If there is anything you need to feel more at ease, let me know.
 I want this process to feel as comfortable as possible.
 If you’d like to make an appointment, or ask me any questions, please reach out.